Levi Eshkol: Commemoration

 Since 1970, Yad Levi Eshkol is the official organization commemorating prime minister Eshkol.
-It holds educational activities in his memory, maintains his papers and personal archive, supports academic research relating to Eshkol and, since 2016, operates the historical building in Jerusalem that served as the former prime minister's residence and now houses a visitors' center in memory of Eshkol.
+It holds educational activities in his memory, maintains his papers and personal archive, supports academic research relating to Eshkol and, since 2016, has operated the historical building in Jerusalem that served as the former prime minister's residence and now houses a visitors' center in memory of Eshkol.

 Numerous national sites have been named after him: